 A PESTEL analysis is a tool that allows organizations to discover and evaluate the factors that may affect the business in the present and in the future.

 PESTEL is an acronym for Political, Economic, Social, Technological, Legal, and Environment.
-This analysis assesses these four external factors concerning the business situation.
+This unit of analysis assesses these four external factors concerning the business situation.
 The analysis examines opportunities and threats arising from these four factors.

 With the results offered by the PEST analysis, it is possible to have a favorable view when carrying out market research, creating marketing strategies, developing products, and making better decisions for the organization.